For Authors

 – Use numerals for numbers that require hyphens (e.g. 23 rather than twenty-three).

-– Use decimal points rather than commas:
+– Use decimal points rather than commas: 2.5 rather than 2,5, and 3.1 million, not 3,1 million.

 – In thousands, use a comma as per APA 7 (e.g., 5,134 - not 5134 or 5.134).

-– Percentages: use the symbol (%) without a space (25%, not 25 % or 25 percent).
+– Percentages: use the symbol (%) without a space (25%).

-– Write currencies in the same formats:
+– Write currencies in same formats:

 https://apastyle.apa.org/?utm_source=apa.org&utm_medium=referral&utm_content=/&utm_term=header